My experience at medical school: Reedhi’s story

 From her first anatomy class on a human corpse to celebrating Diwali with friends; she’s been a busy student.

 Reedhi currently studies at the Royal College of Surgeons in Ireland.
+She successfully progressed from the International Medicine at St George’s University London.

-So far medical school has been like a road laden with roses and thorns.
+So far, medical school has been like a road laden with roses and thorns.

 It was an exhilarating moment when I sat down with my family to share the great news of being accepted into medical school.